 An act relating to powered wheelchairs.
+Vote required: 27

 This bill would outline right to repair requirements for businesses that repair complex rehabilitation technology (CRT) powered wheelchairs and would prohibit the Department of Health Care Services (DHCS) from requiring prior authorization for the repair of a CRT powered wheelchair if the cost of the repair does not exceed \$1,250.